G3N7/MonJobs/README.md

 `IJobCompletionService` and `MongoJobCompletionService` make up the code API for completing a job.

 ## Types
-Types are provided for static typing in C#, and serializable to Bson and Json.
+Types are provided for static typing in C#, and serialize to Bson and Json.

 ### JobId
 The unique id for a given job.